 When using an action research methodology data collection methods are selected that provide the most relevant information for the research.
 This can lead to data being gathered from multiple sources with a combination of qualitative and quantitative data being obtained.
+Holcomb (1994) proposed several methods of assessing learning effectiveness, including interview, test, questionnaire, observation, document analysis, scenario analysis and action plan.
+When selecting a method the researcher needs to analyse their research from a number of perspectives, so more than one method is often employed and this is called triangulation (Patton, 1990).
+According to O'Donoghue and Punch (2003), triangulation is a method of cross-checking data from multiple sources to search for regularities in the research data.
 The methods selected for this research study consisted of participant observation, questionnaires and semi-structured interviews.
 These three methods were deemed the most appropriate to assess whether students' knowledge and understanding of machine safety had changed, to observe if their work practices had changed, and to analyse if the implementation of the blended learning environment and RLOs promoted a safety culture in the practical labs.